Baz and Mark talk about their first counselling sessions

 4) YOU HAVE A CRISIS OR YOUR PROBLEM ISSUES GET WORSE

-This won't be true for everyone, but for some, the new awareness will lead to such an intolerance of things as they stand that a major life change feels the only possible way forward.
+This won't be true for everyone, but for some, the new awareness of the "bothering" stuff will lead to such distress, that a major life change feels the only possible way forward.
 This could be taking time away from work or from certain relationships in your life.

 5) YOU ARE AWARE OF FEELING MORE PRESENT AND EVEN....
 HAPPIER